search

 Losses could increase

-Hedging requires caution, as losses can escalate depending on the timing and strategy employed.
-For example, if you enter a hedged position, decide that an uptrend has begun, and close the opposing “sell” position with a stop-loss order, but the price then reverses and plummets, the unrealized loss on your “buy” position will increase.Furthermore, in hedging trades aimed at arbitraging swap points, fluctuations in swap rates could result in negative swap payments on both positions.
+Hedging trades must be conducted with caution, as losses can escalate depending on the timing and strategy used.
+For example, if you enter a hedged position, decide that an uptrend has begun, and close out the opposing “sell” position with a stop-loss order, but the price then reverses and plunges sharply, the unrealized loss on your “buy” position will increase.Furthermore, in hedging trades aimed at arbitraging swap points, fluctuations in swap rates could result in negative swap payments on both positions.

 ポイント

-Use the limit order feature to close out hedged positions
+Use the limit order feature to close out a hedged position

-If you wish to close both "buy" and "sell" positions at the same time, please be sure to use the limit order feature.
-Closing each position manually may result in a discrepancy in the closing prices, potentially causing unrealized losses to exceed unrealized gains.
-Additionally, if you are hedging across accounts with different brokers, please note that quoted prices and spreads may vary.With Exness, there is a risk that even if a limit order is executed, the price may not reach the limit on another broker’s account, leaving the position open.
-If the unrealized loss on the unclosed position grows significantly, your profits may decrease or be completely wiped out.
+If you wish to close both “buy” and “sell” positions at the same time, be sure to use the limit order feature.
+Closing them manually one at a time may result in a discrepancy in the closing prices, which could cause your unrealized loss to exceed your unrealized profit.
+Additionally, if you are holding hedged positions across accounts with different brokers, you should exercise caution because the quoted prices and spreads may differ.With Exness, there is a risk that even if a limit order is executed, the price may not reach the limit on another broker’s account, leaving the position open.
+If the unrealized loss on the unclosed position grows significantly, your profits may be reduced or eliminated entirely.

-Exness does not impose any restrictions on hedging, so you can freely use hedging strategies in your trading without worrying about detailed rules or limitations.
-Even hedging across multiple accounts—which is prohibited at other brokers—is permitted with Exness.
+Since Exness does not prohibit hedging, you can freely use hedging strategies in your trading without worrying about detailed rules or restrictions.
+Hedging across multiple accounts—which is prohibited at other brokers—is also possible with Exness.

 Hedging within the same account does not trigger a stop-out because unrealized gains and losses offset each other.
 If you want to limit your losses without missing out on profit opportunities, we recommend hedging within the same account at Exness.